prometheus/proposals/proposals/0060-st-storage.md

 In the case where a series has both scrape-injected zeroes and st-per-sample, the scrape-injected zeros take precedence.

+We also intend to graduate zero-injection from an experimental feature, which could involve replacing the existing flag with, for example, a `stZeroInjection` term to the scrape config.
+The exact implementation is out of scope of this proposal.

 ### Proposed ST semantics and validation

 See the [official ST semantics in the ecosystem](#background-official-st-semantics).
 In this section we propose what semantics we recommend (or enforce).